Signposting and Setting Boundaries

-Though your role as a rep is focused on feedback impacting the majority of your course, you may still be contacted by students who need support with personal issues, or may have feedback about the wider academic services that you would like to share.
-You can use this page to identify what is and isn't your responsibility as a rep, and help students find the support they may need if they are struggling.
+Though your role as a rep is focused on feedback impacting the majority of your course, you may still be contacted by students who need support with personal issues.
+It's important that you set boundaries with students on what you can help with whilst also helping them to get the support that they need.

 Setting Boundaries